Illustrating Executive Data Report with PowerPoint Dashboards

 It’s quite a lot, that’s why the slide is divided into six sections grid and covered with the gray and turquoise colors only.
 It lets us focus on presented data and does not distract with a variety of colors.
 To make each section easier to understand we symbolized it with a proper icon.

-Working with Data Heavy Slides in PowerPoint – What to Remember about Dashboards
+Working with Data Heavy Slides in PowerPoint – Designer Advice to Remember

 Data reporting can be much more efficient when it’s presented in an attractive and easy-to-digest way.
 Using dashboard layouts will help you to transform your data visually.
 But it’s still needed to remember about few simple rules connected with data and charts presentation:

-• analyze the data you want to present and match them with a proper chart type – for example: to show data change over time ( like sales trends, website traffic) use a line chart.
-To present percentage data like education level use the donut or pie chart.
+- analyze the data you want to present and match them with a proper chart type – for example: to show data change over time (like sales trends, website traffic) use a line chart.
+To present single category percentage data like education level use the donut or pie chart.
 To compare data from multiple categories use column and bar charts.
 Prefer simple charts over complex ones.
+Remember, what counts is the speed your audience understands the slide.

-• use color coding – some colors have a natural association with some state, for example, red is for alarm or negative status, green is for good results and positive status and orange is a state in the middle.
+- use color coding – some colors have a natural association with some state.
+Red is typical for alarm or negative financial status.
+Green represents usually satisfactory results and positive status.
+Orange can be a state in the middle or a warning level.
+Grey is usually associated with neutral values.

-• enrich your data with icons – properly chosen icons can perfectly reflect the meaning or the title of the data section.
+- illustrate your data for quicker comprehension.
+Try to add icons – properly chosen simple symbol can perfectly reflect the meaning or the data category or chart title.
 The human brain can remember data better when they are illustrated with symbols.

 I’m sure that with these basic design rules, you can make a stunning presentation and overall impression.

-Resource: Dashboard Layouts for Executive Data Report Presentation PowerPoint Template
+Resources: Universal Dashboard Layouts for Executive Data Presentation for PowerPoint

 The examples above used the graphics from a PowerPoint template on the topic of Dashboard Layouts.
 All slides are available in the infoDiagram collection of presentation graphics.